chenyukang/eopl/README.md

  Begin with chapter 8, I put base code in the base directory of each chapter, and load it when necesarry.

 ## Note
- The code tested on Chicken Scheme, and assumed to be runnable for most other Scheme implementation.
+ The code are tested on Chicken Scheme, and assumed to be runnable for most other Scheme implementation.

 ## Contribution